Statistical Representation of Spacetime: Assumptions

-The causal set can be considered as age-structured populations if adding elements to the causal set are considered as individuals born.
 At each step of growth, two kinds of babies may be born.
 In the first kind, \(m_{i}\) number of individuals born have the order relation with their parents and in the second kind, some individuals born have not.
 For the second kind, \(b_{i}\) stands for the proportion of individuals born.
 The individuals born with order relation are placed on the causal worldline and the individuals born without order relation are not {[}27{]}.
 It is assumed that the evolution of the population is only done by causal children.
 As Fig.1 shows, one can find the number of causal individuals born (non-causal individual born) by counting the red (blue) cycles from the beginning up to the \(i\)-th step.
 All of the red cycles may be considered as parents in the \(i\)-th step.

+Based on the mentioned rules in table 1, the number of parents increase by increasing the growth steps.
+In fact, the new causal children in $i$-th step are considered as new parents of the children in $(i+1)$ -th step.
+Therefore, the change in age structure between step $i$ and step $(i+1)$ can be found by using the Leslie matrix as Demetrius has assumed [30].
+It means that, $m_1$ stands for the number of causal children in step one respect to itself, $m_2$ stands for the number of causal children in step two respect to step one and generally, $m_i$ stands for the number of causal children in the $i$-th step respect to step one.
+Also, $b_1$ stands for the proportion of non-causal children in step one surviving to step two, $b_2$ stands for the proportion of non-causal children in step two surviving to step three, and generally $b_j$ stands for the proportion of non-causal children in step $j$ surviving to step $(j+1)$.